 What is a Bonsai?

-pruning the roots.
+A bonsai is a tree that is kept small by cutting the top and kept healthy by pruning the roots.
 As a living thing, a bonsai works exactly the same way as the trees growing in the ground.
+It needs sunshine, water and nutrients.

 What are the most important things to learn about bonsai?

 Correct watering, correct soil, appropriate sunlight, correct fertilising, protection from pests and diseases and patience are the key.
-If you can grow and care for a tree in your garden you will be able to grow and care for a Bonsai.
-However you’ll also need an understanding of how a tree grows, its root system and the correct seasonal timing for all the necessary maintenance such as root pruning, branch cutting and foliage trimming is vital to success.
+If you can grow and care for a tree in your garden, you will be able to grow and care for a Bonsai.
+However, you’ll also need an understanding of how a tree grows, its root system and the correct seasonal timing for all the necessary maintenance such as root pruning, branch cutting and foliage trimming is vital to success.

 The only “finished” bonsai is a dead bonsai.